Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Introduction

-An alternative to solving the Lyapunov or Sylvester equations is the method of empirical gramians, which was introduced in the works \cite{lall99}, \cite{lall02} and enables the computation of gramian matrices also for nonlinear systems by mere basic vector and matrix operations.
-This concept was extended among others in \cite{hahn02a} providing more general input signals than delta impulses.
-Particularly noted should be \cite{streif06} and \cite{streif09} for developing the empirical cross gramian for single-input-single-output (SISO) systems in the context of sensitivity analysis.
-In this article we generalize the empirical cross gramian to be applicable to multiple-input-multiple-output (MIMO) systems.
-For the gramian based parameter reduction, the groundwork has been laid by \cite{geffen08} from the observability and by \cite{sun06a} from the controllability point of view.
-From the cross gramian point of view of parameter reduction a new gramian, namely the joint gramian, is introduced in this article.
+In this article the empirical cross gramian is generalized to be applicable to multiple-input-multiple-output (MIMO) systems.
+For the gramian-based parameter reduction, the groundwork has been laid by \cite{geffen08} from the observability and by \cite{sun06a} from the controllability point of view.
+From the cross gramian perspective of parameter reduction, a new gramian, namely the joint gramian, is introduced in this work.
 Furthermore, the concept of gramian-based combined state and parameter reduction is established.
-Using empirical gramians, it is shown, that combined reduction allows efficient inversion of nonlinear problems.
+Using empirical gramians, it is shown, that combined reduction allows efficient model order reduction of linear and nonlinear control systems.

 To begin, the cross gramian and its properties are reviewed in \Ref{section}{crossgramian}.
-Then the empirical cross gramian (for MIMO systems) is developed in \Ref{section}{empirical}. \Ref{Section}{combined} introduces combined state and parameter reduction in two variants.
-First, a controllability and second, an observability based approach; the latter is enhanced to a cross gramian based combined reduction, that is presented in \Ref{section}{joint}.
-From this, a procedure to reduce parameter spaces in Bayesian inverse problems, prior to parameter estimation, is suggested in \Ref{section}{inverse}.
-Finally, numerical experiments are conducted in \Ref{section}{numerics} comparing the newly presented methods for a linear and nonlinear neural network.
+Next, the empirical cross gramian for MIMO systems is developed in \Ref{section}{empirical}. \Ref{Section}{combined} introduces combined state and parameter reduction in two variants.
+First, an observability- and second, a controllability-based approach; the former is enhanced to a cross gramian-based combined reduction, which is presented in \Ref{section}{joint}.
+Finally, numerical experiments are conducted in \Ref{section}{numerics} comparing the newly presented methods for a linear and nonlinear neural network as well as a nonlinear benchmark problem.